-In the foresaid process, Sir Allan, with consent of M'Leans of Lochbuy and Argour, who are said to be his tutors, renounced to be heir to Sir Lauchlan his father, and to Sir Hector his brother: whereupon the Marquis obtained decreet cognitionis causa, of this date : and thereupon, he afterwards, of this date, adjudged the whole estate of Dowart, comprehending Arrois and Brolas, held of the Marquis himself; the property of which last mentioned lands was thereby decerned to be consolidated with the superiority thereof, in the pursuer's person, to remain with him irredeemably in time coming, for the accumulate sum of 127,679 merks, as at Martinmas 1658; notwithstanding that appearance was made for Sir Allan, who objected, that the decreet of constitution was void, the renunciation being granted by persons not lawfully authorised to act as tutors, and that the renunciation was revoked: that the estate could not be adjudged for Sir Hector's debts, because he died a minor, without entering heir, or being infeft; and that Sir Allan having lately got tutors, he should be allowed time for his defences.
+In the foresaid process, Sir Allan, with consent of M'Leans of Lochbuy and Argour,1 who are said to be his tutors, renounced to be heir to Sir Lauchlan his father. and to Sir Hector his brother; whereupon the Marquis obtained decreet cognitionis causa, of this date : and there-Feb.
+26, 1659. upon, he afterwards, of this date, adjudged the whole estate of Dowart, comprehending Arrois and Brolas, held of the Marquis himself; the property of which last mentioned lands was thereby decerned to be consolidated with the superiority thereof, in the pursuer's person, to remain with him irredeemably in time coming, for the accumulate sum of 127,679 merks, as at Martinmas 1658 ; notwithstanding that appearance was made for Sir Allan, who objected, that the decreet of constitution was void, the renunciation being granted by persons not lawfully authorised to act as tutors, and that the renunciation was revoked; that the estate could not be adjudged for Sir Hector's debts, because he died a minor, without entering heir, or being infeft; and that Sir Allan having lately got tutors, he should be allowed time for his defences.

-The commissioners likewise refused a petition for Sir George M'Kenzie, a relation of the family's, who, in virtue of the infeftment, which appears to have been a trust for behoof of the family of Dowart, had an interest in the lands; 'reserving to the defender Sir Allan M'Lean, all his lawful defences, he has, or will use, in any action to be intented by the pursuer upon the present debt against the defender, or his tenants, as accords of the law.'
+The commissioners likewise refused a petition for Sir George M'Kenzie, a relation of the family's, who, in virtue of the infeftment, which appears to have been a trust for behoof of the family of Dowart, had an interest in the lands ; 'reserving to the defender Sir Allan M'Lean, all his lawful defences, he has, or will use, in any action to be intented by the pursuer upon the present debt against the defender, or his tenants, as accords of the law.'

 The Marquis of Argyle, the adjudger, was attainted, beheaded, and his estate forfeited in 1661.
 But the Oct.
 16, 1663.
 Earl of Argyle, his eldest son, in 1663, got a gift of his father's forfeiture, and obtained from chancery, a precept Feb.
-18, 1664 under the quarter-seal, reciting Argyle's adjudication of the estate of Dowart, his forfeiture, and gift thereof to the Earl; and therefore, authorising infeftment of the Feb.
-26, 1664, whole estate of Dowart, to be held of the Crown; and the missioners, during the forfeiture, set apart for payment of the Marquis of Argyle's debts, in terms of the gift.
+18, 1664. under the quarter-scal, reciting Argyle's adjudication of the estate of Dowart, his forfeiture, and gift thereof to the Earl: and therefore, authorising infeftment of the Feb.
+26, 1664. whole estate of Dowart, to be held of the Crown; and the Earl was infeft accordingly; notwithstanding that Argyle's claim on Dowart, was, by decree of the Crown's commissioners, during the forfeiture, set apart for payment of the Marquis of Argyle's debts, in terms of the gift.